Dhumavas Shri-Devi - (the "Smoke-Clad-Lady")

 Materials: Glue distemper on cotton

-This painting can be related to the Yogambara mandala ABP 002 through its connection to the Catushpitha tantric cycle and relation with the rNgog lineage of transmission.
+This very refined painting can be related to the Yogambara mandala (ABP 002) through its connection to the Chatushpitha tantric cycle and relation with the Ngok lineage of transmission.